On tail behaviour of stationary second-order Galton-Watson processes with immigration: Introduction

 \section{Introduction}

 Branching processes have been frequently used in biology, e.g., for modeling the spread of an infectious disease, for gene amplification and deamplification or for modeling telomere shortening, see, e.g., Kimmel and Axelrod \cite{KimAxe}.
+Higher-order Galton--Watson processes with immigration having finite second moment (also called Generalized Integer-valued AutoRegressive (GINAR) processes) have been introduced by Latour \cite[equation (1.1)]{Lat}.
+P\'enisson and Jacob \cite{PenJac} used higher-order Galton--Watson processes (without immigration) for studying the decay phase of an epidemic, and, as an application, they investigated the Bovine Spongiform Encephalopathy epidemic in Great Britain after the 1988 feed ban law.
+As a continuation, P\'enisson \cite{Pen} introduced estimators of the so-called infection parameter in the growth and decay phases of an epidemic.
 Recently, Kashikar and Deshmukh \cite{KasDes, KasDes2} and Kashikar \cite{Kas} used second order Galton--Watson processes (without immigration) for modeling the swine flu data for Pune, India and La-Gloria, Mexico.
-Second-order Galton--Watson processes with immigration as special cases of Generalized Integer-valued AutoRegressive (GINAR) processes have been introduced by Latour \cite{Lat}, see also Kashikar and Deshmukh \cite{KasDes} in case of no immigration.
 Kashikar and Deshmukh \cite{KasDes} also studied their basic probabilistic properties such as a formula for their probability generator function, probability of extinction, long run behavior and conditional least squares estimation of the offspring means.
+Higher-order Galton--Watson processes with immigration are special multi-type Galton--Watson processes with immigration, and to give an example for an application of such processes for modeling epidemics, for example, we can mention D\'enes et al.\ \cite{DenKevNisRos}, where a 17-type Galton--Watson process with immigration has been applied to describe the risk of a major epidemic in connection with the 2012 UEFA European Football Championship took place in Ukraine and Poland between 8 June and 1 July 2012.

 Let \ $\ZZ_+$, \ $\NN$, \ $\RR$, \ $\RR_+$, \ $\RR_{++}$, \ and \ $\RR_{--}$ \ denote the set of non-negative integers, positive integers, real numbers, non-negative real numbers, positive real numbers and negative real numbers, respectively.
 For functions \ $f : \RR_{++} \to \RR_{++}$ \ and \ $g : \RR_{++} \to \RR_{++}$, \ by the notation \ $f(x) \sim g(x)$, \ $f(x) = \oo(g(x))$ \ and \ $f(x) = \OO(g(x))$ \ as \ $x \to \infty$, \ we mean that \ $\lim_{x\to\infty} \frac{f(x)}{g(x)} = 1$, \ $\lim_{x\to\infty} \frac{f(x)}{g(x)} = 0$ \ and \ $\limsup_{x\to\infty} \frac{f(x)}{g(x)} < \infty$, \ respectively.
 The natural basis of \ $\RR^d$ \ will be denoted by \ $\{\be_1, \ldots, \be_d\}$. \ For \ $x \in \RR$, \ the integer part of \ $x$ \ is denoted by \ $\lfloor x\rfloor$. \ Every random variable will be defined on a probability space \ $(\Omega, \cA, \PP)$. \ Equality in distributions of random variables or stochastic processes is denoted by \ $\distre$.